unibeck/PersonalWebsite/README.md

 - Implement Dark Mode
 - robots.txt
 - error page (+s3)
-- favicon
-- update all packages to latest

 ## Credits
 Built and owned by myself, Jonathan Beckman.
 All artwork and photographs, unless expressed otherwise, are owned by me.